Last Updated: 11/22/23 | November 22nd, 2023

 New Orleans is dedicated to fun.
 Or, as they like to say here: laissez les bons temps rouler (let the good times roll)!

 In 2005, Hurricane Katrina devastated the city, claiming over 1,500 lives and wreaking havoc on the city.
-Yet New Orleans always seems to bounce back, and over 15 years later, the city has rebuilt and is enjoying a period of revival.
+Yet New Orleans always seems to bounce back, and almost 20 years later, the city has rebuilt and is enjoying a period of revival.

 Thanks to the city’s complex history, there is a mash of cultures here: French, Anglo, Spanish, Haitian, and West African, among others.
 Most recently, Vietnamese immigrants are putting their own stamp on “the Big Easy.”